EMDR Therapy for People with HIV

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-Is EMDR therapy safe for people with HIV?
+What prior data suggests that this EMDR therapy protocol is safe for people living with HIV?

 This trial is for people living with HIV who also have experienced trauma.
 It's designed to see if a special therapy called EMDR, which helps with stress from bad life experiences, can be tailored specifically for them.